common-fate/docs-archive/docs/granted/introduction.md

 Yes, one way to solve this is to simply stop using the console and develop your own abstractions and visualisation layer on top of AWS's APIs.
 However, we believe the native console can be a useful tool for viewing your cloud resources; namely because you don't need to build anything yourself in order to use it.

-An additional motivation on developing Granted is the way that the AWS CLI handles session credentials when using AWS SSO.
+An additional motivation for developing Granted is the way that the AWS CLI handles session credentials when using AWS SSO.
 We're big fans of AWS SSO as it removes the need for long-lived IAM credentials; however the AWS CLI stores [the SSO access token in plaintext](https://aws.amazon.com/premiumsupport/knowledge-center/sso-temporary-credentials/).
 If this token is compromised it can be [painful](https://stackoverflow.com/questions/65848394/how-to-revoke-a-user-session-when-using-aws-sso) [to revoke](https://blog.christophetd.fr/phishing-for-aws-credentials-via-aws-sso-device-code-authentication/#Containment_8211_revoking_AWS_SSO_access_tokens).
 Granted offers an improvement over the AWS CLI in this regard, as the SSO access token is stored in the system's keychain rather than on disk.

-We've been using Granted internally for all our cloud access at Common Fate for the past few months and we've found it's greatly increased our productivity when working in the cloud.
+We've been using Granted internally for all our cloud access at Common Fate and we've found it's greatly increased our productivity when working in the cloud.

 ## Get started